funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Set and test the given URL.

 Want to test the availability or an URL?
 Enjoy this argument!
+This will only test for the HTTP resonse code of provided urls, no DNS results are tested.

 .. note::
     When we test the availability of an URL, we check the HTTP status code of the given URL.